ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation.} All experiments were conducted on a single NVIDIA RTX 4090 GPU using the Hugging Face Transformers library.\footnote{https://huggingface.co/} We used a batch size of 32, a learning rate of 5e-5 with linear scheduling, and no weight decay.
-All runs were performed with fixed random seed 42.
+\paragraph{Implementation.} All experiments were conducted on a single NVIDIA RTX 4090 GPU using the Hugging Face Transformers library\footnote{https://huggingface.co/}.
+We used a batch size of 32, a learning rate of 5e-5 with linear scheduling, and no weight decay.
 Models were trained for 3 epochs.

-\paragraph{Model.} For both binary and multi-label tasks, we fine-tuned the BERTimbau base model \citep{souza2020bertimbau}, which has demonstrated strong performance in prior Portuguese NLP benchmarks \citep{da2024toxic}.
+\paragraph{Model.} For both multi-domain and group-specifi tasks, we fine-tuned the BERTimbau base model \citep{souza2020bertimbau}, which has demonstrated strong performance in prior Portuguese NLP benchmarks \citep{da2024toxic}.

+\paragraph{Classification.} In the multi-domain classification setup, the model was trained on all training examples and evaluated on both social media and synthetic data domains.
+For the group-specific classification setting, we constructed a separate training set for each protected group.
+All toxic samples targeting the group were retained as positive instances, while 3,000 counterexamples were randomly sampled as negatives: 1,000 non-toxic samples from the same group, 1,000 toxic samples targeting other groups, and 1,000 neutral samples.